TheNitesWhoSay/RareCpp/README.md

     float currentLevel;
     float tickMarks[2];

-    REFLECT(() FuelTank, () capacity, () currentLevel, () tickMarks)
+    REFLECT(FuelTank, capacity, currentLevel, tickMarks) };
-};
 ```

-The REFLECT macro takes the class parameter, then between 1 and 123 fields.
+The REFLECT macro takes the class type, then between 1 and 125 fields.

-- The class parameter is of the form "(SuperClasses) ClassName", SuperClasses are optional
-- The fields are all of the form "(Annotations) FieldName", Annotations are optional